 Specifically, the sodium bicarbonate and calcium found in mineral hot springs help with good circulation in the body.
 Another great benefit of the hot springs is their relaxing effect on the mind, body, and south allowing for a deeper sleep.

-Entering into hot springs, you should take it slow and easy, as your body adjusts to the change in conditions.
+Entering the hot springs San Miguel de Allende, you should take it slow and easy, as your body adjusts to the change in conditions.
 Just take it slow and easy.
 Make sure you feel nice and relaxed and ease your way into the hot springs.

-Prior to getting into the hot springs, it is a good idea to take a shower in room temperature water before getting into the pool system.
+Prior to getting into La Gruta Spa, it is a good idea to take a shower in room temperature water before getting into the pool system.
 If the temperature is too hot for you, back off a little before going in.
 Take small steps until you adjust to the water temperature or go out for a while.
-The go back in again and try to stay a little longer.
+They go back in again and try to stay a little longer.
 But in all cases, listen to the instructions of the staff and remember, don’t stay too long!
-Following these simple tips, your days at La Gruta San Miguel de Allende will be great for your body and your soul.
+Following these simple tips, your days at hot springs San Miguel de Allende will be great for your body and your soul.

 What other services does La Gruta offer?

 La Gruta Spa has become popular since San Miguel de Allende has been on the map lately with so much coverage these last couple of years.
 It offers a therapeutic concept mainly of massages and a spa full of medicinal water treatment for you to relax.
 Mainly the staff who work here are pre-Hispanic indigenous people who created the temazcal, so they have an understanding of the mind, body, and soul.
 The La Gruta Spa offers you massages of all different types, as mentioned above.